Family activities in the region

 Wednesday 28 February

 An amazing chalk artist will be working in front of the Post Office.
-Many of the shops will be vying for the Decorated Windows Competition, as judging is today.
+Many of the shops will be vying for the Decorated Windows Competition.
 There is another Wine Masterclass, the Open Gardens and a golf day on offer.
+Another Paddock to Plate session today in the piazza.

 Thursday 1 March

 It's Apple Day!
 Apple competitions galore, and the winners of the Apple Pie Competition will be announced.
 Our chalk artist will complete her masterpiece today.
-And another chance to learn all about wine with Mike Hayes in the Wine Masterclass, the Open Gardens and golf.
+And another chance to learn all about wine with Mike Hayes in the Wine Masterclass and golf.
+Our last Paddock to Plate session will be held in the piazza.

 Friday 2 March